wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

 outdated: false
 replacement_url: ""
 ---
-Today we will build an `iOS` application using [Flutter](https://flutter.dev/) and utilize[Vonage Client SDK](https://developer.nexmo.com/client-sdk/overview) to make a call from a mobile application to the phone using [Vonage conversation API](https://www.vonage.com/communications-apis/conversation/).
+Today we will build an `iOS` application using [Flutter](https://flutter.dev/) and utilize [Vonage Client SDK](https://developer.nexmo.com/client-sdk/overview) to make a call from a mobile application to the phone using [Vonage Conversation API](https://www.vonage.com/communications-apis/conversation/).
 The application will have 3 screens (3 UI states):

 ![UI states: logon, make a call, and end call](/content/blog/make-app-to-phone-call-using-ios-and-flutter/ui-states.png)